Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 It's important in learning how to network to find networks that are going to be good value for your budget.
 Some business networks, and even community groups have a membership fee and/or an attendance cost so take your time before commiting.
 You could try Googling "Business Networks" in your area to see your options.

-Here are some tips to help you get it right.
+There are some excellent tips below the video to help you get it right.

 1. Ask yourself 'where do my ideal clients hang out?'